beeware/beeware/docs/tutorial/tutorial-7.rst

             )
         )

-Lets run our updated app in Briefcase developer mode to check that our change has worked.
+Let's run our updated app in Briefcase developer mode to check that our change has worked.

 .. tabs::